StratfordHS/Support/Problems and Solutions.md

 * **Possible simpler method.
 Try this first and report success or failure.**
   * Log out of Repl.
   * Login to Repl using GitHub (click on the cat silhouette).
-  * Go back to your repo and click the Work in Repl.it button.
+  * Go back to your repo and click the "Work in Repl.it" button.
 * **This works, but the above option is simpler, if it works reliably.
 Still testing.**
   * On the page where you can't click the save button, scroll down to the "Danger Zone" and click "Uninstall Repl.it".
-  * Go back to your repo and click the Work in Repl.it button.
+  * Go back to your repo and click the "Work in Repl.it" button.
   * Click what you need to to install Repl.it again.

 **Students click "Work on Repl.it" button, but when Repl.it loads there are no files or files are missing.**